Chefs Notes

 Butternut Squash Uses

-Because of its sweetness and texture butternut squash makes velvety puréed soups, and sauces.
+Because of its sweetness and texture butternut squash makes velvety pureed soups and sauces.
 It can also be roasted, grilled, braised, stewed, deep-fried, steamed, or boiled.

-When roasted, grilled, or steamed butternut squash holds it's shape well and can be served as a side dish, or even tossed in salads or pastas.
-Boiled, it can be mashed like potatoes or puréed into a soup.
+When roasted, grilled, or steamed butternut squash holds its shape well and can be served as a side dish, or even tossed in salads or pastas.
+Boiled, it can be mashed like potatoes or pureed into a soup.

 The point is that butternut squash is very versatile and delicious.

 When buying butternut squash it should feel heavy and sound hollow when tapped on the bulb.
 Avoid buying a squash with soft spots or bruising.
-Check the stem for mold.
+Check the stem for mould.
 If any is present try a different squash.

 There are three main ways to prepare butternut squash for cooking.